 Salt & Pepper - for seasoning.

-🔪 How to air fryer butternut squash
+🔪 How to cook butternut squash in air fryer

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post